mohsinhussainpk/TerasysAPI/README.md

 **Readme**
 ======
 ###**Introduction**
-Terasys-api to take in data from IoT devices over websockets and serve it to clients via REST endpoints.
+Terasys-api to take in data from IoT devices and serve it to clients via REST endpoints.
 Devices are automatically registered on first data POST.

 ###**Sending Data**